home films tv/opera news shop forum more all sites

 by Joseph Gomez, 1976.
 Gomez looks at the adaptations of Russell from the first amateur films up to Lisztomania.

 By Colin Wilson, 1974.
-A Short book based on the interview Wilson did of Russell for Westward Television.
+A Short book based on the interview Wilson carried out with Russell for Westward Television.
 In the film Wilson is introduced as a close friend of Russell but in the book it is clear he has never met Russell before, and has only recently seen his films.
 The interview with Russell is made up of well known anecdotes, and the film criticism is poor.
 Russell wears enormous rings, the same as John Justin in Savage Messiah, being filmed at the time.

 By John Baxter, 1973.
 This covers the early television and films up to Savage Messiah.
 About half is made up of an interview with Ken including some good insights.
 There is also an interview with Huw Weldon, Russellīs supervisor at the BBC.
-The title, An Appalling Talent, is a phrase used by critic Dilys Powell about Russell.
+The title, An Appalling Talent, is a phrase used by critic Dilys Powell about Russell. |

 Click on the arrows for more books.
 You can buy books in the shop.

-www.iainfisher.com / send mail / Đ 1998- 2012 Iain Fisher
+www.iainfisher.com / send mail / Đ 1998- 2025 Iain Fisher